Uploading...

 4 Key Differences between the Japanese & Chinese Languages

-To the untrained ear, the Chinese language and the Japanese language might sound somewhat similar.
+To the untrained ear, Chinese and Japanese languages might sound somewhat similar.
 However, these two Asian languages are very different.
-A translation from English to Chinese language is entirely different from an English to Japanese translation!
+A translation from English to Chinese language is entirely different from an English to Japanese translation.

 Undeniably, the written languages do share similar characteristics.
 Both writing systems are based on Chinese characters, known as hanzi in Chinese and kanji in Japanese.
 Unlike the English alphabet, hanzi and kanji represent entire concepts or words.
 Japan initially used hanzi to write Japanese before adapting them into modern kanji.
 Today, the languages’ writing systems share about half their characters.